 B. That the disability substantially limits a major life activity including a statement of the nature and extent of the limitations; and

-C. A statement of what accommodation(s) is recommended
+C. A statement of what accommodations are recommended by the provider

-If this step has already been completed, move to step 2.
+If you have already completed this step, move to step 2.

-2. The student will make an appointment with Student Accessibility Services (SAS) staff to review documentation provided and assist in determining appropriate accommodation.
+2. Our staff will make an appointment with the student to review documentation provided and assistance in determining appropriate accommodation.

-Reasonable and appropriate accommodation is often determined through a flexible, interactive process involving the student and SAS staff.
+Reasonable and appropriate accommodation is determined through a flexible, interactive process involving the student and SAS staff.
 Final responsibility for selection of the most appropriate accommodation rests with the university.
 Early consultation regarding accommodation is essential whenever questions of compliance and/or funding for accommodation are involved.
-Late requests will be honored to the best of our ability, but could result in delay, substitution, or inability to complete.
+We will honor late requests to the best of our ability, but waiting can result in delay, substitution, or the inability to complete the request.

-3. SAS staff will prepare an Accommodation Letter outlining the accommodations for which the student has been approved.
+3. Our staff will prepare an Accommodation Letter outlining the accommodations for which the student has been approved.

-Letters regarding student-specific accommodations are prepared for relevant faculty members/instructors or for that student’s designated contact at the graduate program.
-SAS staff is available to explain the procedures and assist students as needed.
-If difficulties arise in obtaining accommodations or there are concerns related to this process, it is the student's responsibility to contact SAS immediately.
+SAS prepares letters regarding student-specific accommodations for relevant faculty members/instructors or for the student’s designated contact at the graduate program.
+Our staff is available to explain the procedures and assist students as needed.
+If difficulties arise in obtaining accommodations or there are concerns related to this process, it is the student's responsibility to contact us immediately.